Louisiana Tech Bulldogs football: A. L. Williams era (1983–1986)

 Coach A. L. Williams came to Louisiana Tech from Northwestern State and compiled a 28–19–1 record in four seasons.
-In 1983, the team had a losing record, 4–7.
-Tech's best season during this era came in 1984, when the team finished with a 7–4 regular season record, capturing the Southland Conference championship via their 5–1 conference record.
+Williams's first season led to the worst record of his tenure, leading the Bulldogs to a 4–7 record.
+He soon turned the team around a year later, with the team finishing with a 7–4 regular season record and the Southland Conference championship.
 The Bulldogs then advanced to the 1984 NCAA Division I-AA Football Championship Game, falling to Montana State, 19–6, and finishing with an overall record of 10–5 for the season.
-The following season, the team had an 8–3 regular season record, but did not make the playoffs.
+The following season saw the Bulldogs earn an 8–3 regular season record, but did not receive a bid to the playoffs.
 After a 6–4–1 record in 1986, Williams stepped down as Louisiana Tech's head football coach.
+He is currently honored through the Sarah and A.L Williams Champions Plaza, a plaza located on the north side of Joe Aillet Stadium that honors several Bulldog and Lady Techster student athletes.

 Carl Torbush era (1987)

 Ole Miss defensive coordinator Carl Torbush was hired as Williams' replacement in 1987.
 Torbush only coached the Bulldogs for one season, leading the team to a 3–8 record.
 Torbush elected to leave Tech for the defensive coordinator position at North Carolina under head coach Mack Brown after the 1987 season.